 Widely considered Hitchcock’s masterpiece, Vertigo is a tight and effective thriller that’ll keep first-time viewers guessing until the very end.
 The real star, though, is Stewart, who plays against his reputation as an American everyman and instead embraces his darker, more obsessive side.

-Pan’s Labyrinth isn’t just our favourite Guillermo del Toro movie; it’s easily his best film (sorry Mimic fans).
+Pan’s Labyrinth isn’t just our favorite Guillermo del Toro movie; it’s easily his best film (sorry Mimic fans).
 Set in Franco’s Spain, this dark fairy tale manages to interweave the brutal reality of the regime with gorgeous high fantasy.

 Part horror movie, part Disney movie, Pan’s Labyrinth is a twisted and spellbinding take on Alice in Wonderland, full of monsters, wonder, and imagination.

 Once freed, Oh Dae-su finds his life in ruins and resolves to solve the mystery of his kidnapping and take bloody vengeance.
-Violent and chaotic Oldboy is a grisly take on the revenge fantasy that turns everything you know about the genre on its head.
+Violent and chaotic, Oldboy is a grisly take on the revenge fantasy that turns everything you know about the genre on its head.

-Pulp Fiction (1994)
+14. Pulp Fiction (1994)

-Quentin Tarantino may have made a splash with his first film Reservoir Dogs, but it was his second film Pulp Fiction that cemented him as a filmmaking legend.
+Quentin Tarantino may have made a splash with his first film Reservoir Dogs, but it was his second film, Pulp Fiction, that cemented him as a filmmaking legend.

 Violent, self-referential, and told anachronistically, it could have been a disaster, but Tarantino’s razor-sharp script, perfect casting, and stylish direction make Pulp Fiction make it one of the greatest movies ever made.

-Back to the Future (1985)
+13. Back to the Future (1985)

-The film that single-handedly made the DeLorean car cool, Back to the Future, is an insanely fun time-travel movie, with a surprisingly tight script.
+The film that single-handedly made the DeLorean car cool, Back to the Future, is an insanely fun time-travel movie with a surprisingly tight script.
 Perfectly balancing its sci and comedy elements, this manic trip back in time is easily one of the most engaging and entertaining science fiction movies ever made.